muqeethkowkab/service-broker-postgresql/README.md

 # Cloud Foundry Service Broker for a PostgreSQL instance

-The broker currently publishes a single service and plan for provisioning PostgreSQL databases.
+The broker currently publishes a single service and plan for provisioning PostgreSQL databases as database in a shared-vm.

+This is using PostgreSQL jdbc driver 42 for PostgreSQL 9.

+`This is a fork !
+March 2017`
+The project was forked on March 2017 (see github) because upstream where using a deprecated CC API not working with PCF 1.9+ or had serious issues in service binding (https://github.com/avasseur-pivotal/postgresql-cf-service-broker/issues/7).

 ## Design

 The broker uses a PostgreSQL table for it's meta data.
 It does not maintain an internal database so it has no dependencies besides PostgreSQL.